alekspetrov/mcp-docs-service/docs/guides/cursor-integration.md

 ---
 title: Cursor Integration Guide
-description: Guide for integrating MCP Docs Service with Cursor
+description: How to integrate the MCP Documentation Service with Cursor
 author: Claude
 date: 2024-03-12T00:00:00.000Z
 tags: